Compensate-Operations/compensate-challenge/README.md

 Download a full example JSON here.
 [COMING SOON!]

-Your application should calculate solution for purchase plan as follows:
+Your application should calculate a solution for a purchase plan as follows:
 - Minimize the risk by distributing projects over different continents as requested
 - Minimize the risk by distributing projects over different kind of groups (short, medium, long) as requested
-- Calculate the optimal volume of CO2 removed from atmosphere using provided target years and given budget
+- Calculate the optimal volume of CO2 removed from the atmosphere using provided target years and the given budget
-- Calculate report what is the amount of CO2 removed yearly from current year to target year using this optimal plan
+- Calculate and create a report on the amount of CO2 removed yearly from the current year to the target year using this optimal plan
-- Provide solution as a list of projects and the number of credits to be bought
+- Provide the solution as a list of projects and the number of credits to be bought
 - Export the result to JSON file

-Application should take following parameters to control how calculation should be done:
+The application should use the following parameters to control how the calculation is done:

 ```
 $ myapp [-file <path>]                      Source file of projects